Cadillac Gage Commando: Operational use

 The V-100 carries a maximum crew of two with up to 10 passengers.
 In road patrol, convoy duty and base defense use by the U.S. Army's Military Police, it usually had a crew of two: driver and gunner.
 Additional armament often included two or three top-mounted M2 or M60 machine guns.
 Other weapons such as M134 Miniguns were also sometimes used.
 Passengers could also use their personal weapons to fire through the vehicle's various gun ports.

 In spite of its effectiveness during the Vietnam War, the U.S. military made limited use of the V-100s after the war, deploying only small units of the armored cars with U.S. Army Military Police platoons at the Herlong Army Depot in California during the 1970s, or other related sites across the country.
 The remaining V-100s were expended as "hard targets" for tank and machinegun ranges throughout various military installations.

 Survivors remain in service with various smaller forces, such as the People's Army of Vietnam, Royal Thai Army, Republic of China Military Police, the Philippine Army, Marine Corps, and Special Action Force of the Philippine National Police, the Lebanese Armed Forces, the Army of Venezuela and the Jamaica Defence Force.
-It was used by the Malaysian Army in Second Malayan Emergency (now retired) and Royal Malaysian Police (GOF- Pasukan Gerakan Am) until now.
+It was used by the Malaysian Army in Second Malayan Emergency (now retired) and Royal Malaysia Police (GOF- Pasukan Gerakan Am) until now.
 The vehicle is also used by many SWAT units in the U.S. and gendarmerie forces overseas.
-The V-100 is the predecessor of the M1117 Armored Security Vehicle which is being used by the U.S. Army for convoy protection and other duties in Iraq and Afghanistan.
+The V-100 is the predecessor of the M1117 armored security vehicle which was used by the U.S. Army for convoy protection and other duties in Iraq and Afghanistan.

 For many years the Los Angeles Police Department (LAPD) had used 2 V-100s and used them for high risk warrant arrests.
-They pioneered the first SWAT teams and were the first to use the V-100 as a law enforcement vehicle.
+They pioneered the first SWAT teams and were the first to use the V-100 as a law enforcement vehicle, obtaining them from the U.S. Department of Energy in the early 1980s for Los Angeles' hosting of the 1984 Summer Olympics.
 Typically a court issued warrant was required to use them, however the LAPD had deployed them outside of that requirement.
 On a moment's notice the LAPD Metropolitan Division could have a V-100 (nicknamed the "tank") in the field for shooting scenarios as well as officer assistance calls.
-Instead of outfitting these vehicles with guns the LAPD would attach a 10 ft battering ram.
+Instead of outfitting these vehicles with firearms the LAPD would attach a 10 ft battering ram.
 The battering ram's flat end was decorated with a smiley face and captioned "Have a nice day."
-The LAPD has retired the V-100 vehicles.
+The LAPD has retired the V-100 vehicles, with their last major deployment being the 1997 North Hollywood shootout.